IBM/CryoRL-pytorch/README.md

 `conda create --name <env> --file requirements.txt`
 Typical installation should take only several minutes.

-For the full list of dependencies as tested in Linux, see 'requirements.txt'.
+For the full list of dependencies as tested in Linux, see `requirements.txt`.

 ## Step 1: CryoEM Grid Survey Data Preparation